 * A Class Action Law Suit against Timpanogos Special Service District (TSSD) is moving forward to recover impact fees paid since 2009.
 Both lawsuits have been settled !!
 The class action suit went to court and a judgement resulted in 54% of the impact fees paid from 2009-2014 to be recovered to the applicant who took out the building permit.
 The next law suit goes to court on August 2.
-The law firm of Kirton & McConkie has been secured to help move the lawsuit forward.
+The law firm of Kirton & McConkie has been secured by Anderson, Call & Wilkinson, to help move the lawsuit forward.
 Visit the website www.tssdcase.com for more details.

 *IMPACT FEES.
 2017 is definitely a busy year for our local municipalities to revisit their Impact Fee studies.

 Provo is just beginning the process of hiring a firm to do their IFFP.
 They hired Zions Public Finance.

 Salem council voted March 15 to have a new impact fee: Transportation.
-This new impact fee of $1,460 will be in effect on June 19th.
+This new impact fee of $1,460 became effective on June 19th.
 UVHBA was involved in monitoring this impact fee and the new fee was reduced $1,000.

 Payson had a completed Water, Public Safety and Parks/Recreation IFFP completed.
 UVHBA found some errors in the study and so Payson is now waiting for the new IFFP to be completed.
 The issues pointed out by UVHBA in Payson will save builders $550.